AhmadHasan0710/Self-Hosted-Infrastructure/documentation/02-cloudflare-tunnel-setup.md

 - **Tunnel shows disconnected** — check outbound connectivity from the host, since the tunnel is outbound only, this is usually a local network or firewall issue rather than something on Cloudflare's side.
+- **Route/DNS record never got created** — double-check that the hostname used in the `cloudflared tunnel route dns <tunnel-name> <hostname>` command exactly matches the hostname defined in the ingress rule for that service.
+  If the two don't match, or the command was skipped/mistyped for a given service, Cloudflare won't automatically create the DNS record or route, and that subdomain will fail to resolve.
+Re-run `route dns` for any service whose hostname was entered incorrectly, then confirm with `dig` that the CNAME now points at `<tunnel-id>.cfargotunnel.com`.